jimburton/sudoku/README.md

 To implement a Sudoku-solving program, we need to come up with a way of modelling Sudoku puzzles.
 A Sudoku puzzle is a matrix of digits or blanks.
-The natural way of modelling a matrix is as a list of lists.
+A straightforward (although not very efficient) way of modelling a matrix is as a list of lists.
 The outer list represents all the rows, and the elements of the list are the elements of each row.
 Digits or blanks can be represented by using the Haskell `Maybe` type.
 Digits are simply represented by `Int`.

 Summing up, a natural way to represent Sudoku puzzles is using the following Haskell datatype: